 Now that we have been able to receive the data from Transloadit via the API endpoint, how do we translate this into a video feed?

-Creating a Bubble Thing
+Creating a bubble thing

 We do so by creating a Bubble thing, where we can store the videos that have been encoded.
 Navigate to Data and create a new thing called videos.
 Next, create a new field in the videos thing called video of type text.
 Finally, let's set up our workflow to create a new thing every time a new video has been encoded.